DimRv/warrior/README.md

 # warrior
 2d game written on Python's Pygame module

-The goal of game is to survive much more time and get more points.
+The goal of game is to survive as long as possible and get more points.

 It is first release of game and it has: